 In addition, Community Partners from Rounds 1, 2 and 3 have been provided with Acquittal Forms to be returned at project completion.
-At the time of writing, 26 project (of the 45 project funded) have completed and have returned Acquittal forms.
+At the time of writing, 30 projects (of the 45 projects funded) have completed and have returned Acquittal forms.